 - Preheat oven to 350F.

-- While oven is preheating, wash, peel & slice apples.
+- While oven is preheating, wash, peel & slice or dice apples.
 Stir apples in a bowl with water and spices.
 Add mixture to an oven-safe dish, such as an 8X8 Pyrex baking dish or a cast iron skillet.